mackler/sknlg/README.md

 Each object representing a word has a method named `asText` that will return a `String` value.
 When you have assembled your phrase, invoke the `asText` method to render it as a text string.

 Words are in the `slovník` package.
-You can import them all at once:
+You can import them all at once.
+There are also useful constants you may want to import for specifying gender, number, person and case:

     import org.mackler.sknlg.slovník._

-There are also useful constants you may want to import for specifying gender, number, person and case:
+    import org.mackler.sknlg._

-    import org.mackler.sknlg.{Rod, Čislo, Osoba, Pád}
+    import org.mackler.sknlg.{Rod, Osoba, Čislo, Pád}
+    import Pád._
+    import Čislo._
+    import Rod._

 ### Verbs